 Snack foods.
 Make your own trail mix with a large serving of nuts, some dried fruit and a hint of chocolate chips—certifiably delicious!

 Fruit rolls.
-By making them yourself, you’ll cut down on sugar and preservatives while serving up plenty of fibre.
+By making them yourself, you’ll cut down on sugar and preservatives while serving up plenty of fiber.
 Check out this easy recipe.

 Pumpkin.
 This nutrient- and vitamin-rich vegetable is delicious in pie or smoothie form, not to mention that its seeds make excellent snacks.
 How about that: a multipurpose Halloween decoration!

-As always, moderation is the key to keeping your diabetes (or that of your children) under control.
+As always, moderation is the key to manage your diabetes (or your child's diabetes).
 There’s nothing wrong with a few treats here and there, but you also have the option of shifting the focus to the party rather than just the food.
 For example, you could have a horror movie night or give out Halloween accessories such as witch rings or bat bracelets instead of candy at the door—the little monsters and vampires will enjoy those just as well.